Authorizing Crowdcontrol to Access Jira

 Authorizing Jira Using Username and Password

-1. On the Jira Integration page, select the Username/Password option. username-password
+1. On the Jira Integration page, select the Basic Authentication option.

 2. Specify the following: